CodyCardinal/CodyCardinal/README.md

 ## 🔭 I’m currently working on

-- 1+ Years full time developing a Cisco Internal PHP Full-stack web app, automating critical work for our CX workforce
+- 1+ Years full time developing a Cisco Internal PHP Full-stack web app, automating critical work for our CX workforce.
 - BrainGains, a local Python and Flask App that supports learners

 ## 🌱 I’m currently learning